JeremiahKaren/35percent.github.io/_posts/2019-03-02-elephant-shopping-centre-judicial-review-sought.md

 A crowdfunding appeal has been launched to help fund the challenge https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction.
 This follows two successful fundraisers, at Distriandina The Colombian Restaurant and Night Club Café and a film-night at Draper TRA hall.

-The action is being mounted because while Delancey will be making a projected profit of £137m - £153m, their scheme will destroy and displace the local community –
+The action is being mounted because while Delancey have a required profit of at least £137m, their scheme will destroy and displace the local community –

 •	Most traders won’t get a place in the new development
 •	There is no certainty over the future of the bingo